softwareconstruction240/softwareconstruction/chess/0-chess-moves/chess-moves.md

 - 🖥️ [Videos](#videos)
 - [TA Tips](../../instruction/chess-tips/chess-tips.md#phase-0---chess-moves): A collection of common problems for this phase

+#### 🥅 Outcomes of this Deliverable

+1. **Frame** software engineering problems by clarifying system purpose, constraints, and responsibilities, demonstrating both sound technical judgment and a sense of ownership for the long-term impact of software others depend on.
+1. **Explore** object-oriented frameworks, network protocols, distributed services, and databases with curiosity and discipline, developing accurate mental models while valuing learning as essential to responsible engineering practice.
+1. **Design** software systems using object-oriented principles and clear interfaces that support reliability and maintainability, motivated by care for future users, collaborators, and the evolution of the system over time.
+1. **Build** distributed applications that faithfully translate design intent into readable, testable implementations, showing diligence and integrity in the quality of code produced.
+1. **Test** software systems systematically to validate behavior and uncover failure modes, valuing evidence, honesty, and accountability as foundations of trustworthy software.

+---

 In this part of the Chess Project, you will implement a basic representation of the game of chess.
 This includes the setting up of the board and defining how pieces move.

 > [!NOTE]